raquelriobo/Project_2019_II/README.md

 - Code: all necessary .f90 files
 - Inputs: different input files for calculation
 - Scripts_GNUPlot: scripts to obtain figures
+- Results_parameters: results and figures for a MD simulation of 108 He atoms at approximately 1 atm and 300K (NVE ensemble)

 Execution instructions: